Skip to main content

 DataTypeDescription

-- Can be written as a list
+- Can be listed

-- Refer to Model - Permission
+- See Model - permission

-- Deny (default): Not public
+- deny (default): not public

-Model - Permission
+Model - permission

 DataTypeDescription

-userSimpleUserUsers who can access the bucket
+userSimpleUserUser with access to the bucket

-permissionStringBucket access permissions
+permissionStringBucket access permission